While you’re here listen to our podcast. This is an interview with LInda Andross on maintaining focus in client meetings.

 We all communicate all the time and, chances are, a lot of us think we’re better at it than we really are.
 As a Master Communicator, can you share with us some of the secrets about impactful and effective communications?
 And in your work and volunteer activities, how do you talk authentically, motivate people, and listen so people will open up?

 Talk to people, engage with people, and be seen by people.
-If possible, face-to-face communication is ideal as then you can watch and see if your message is being heard/resonating in the way you want it to be.
+If possible, face-to-face communication is ideal – you can watch and see if your message is being heard/resonating in the way you want it to be.
 It also allows people to feel your passion, energy and emotion.

 I think when you talk from your heart people know you are being authentic even if they don’t agree with what you are saying.
 You have to model that back to people.
 If you don’t actively listen ― be in the moment with people — they will not be open to anything you are saying.